The Children of Lir: A Fascinating Irish Legend

 Old Irish Bell

 Throughout the 300 years the swans spent in the Sea of Moyle, they faced some of their toughest challenges.
 However, they survived the fierce storms and endured the wounds they got by supporting each other.
-Sadly, they were separated more than a few times but always reunited eventually.
+Sadly, they were separated more than a few times but eventually reunited permanently.

 Shortly, it was time for them to travel once again.
 Together, they followed their destiny and flew to the Isle of Inish Glora.
 It was the last destination where they would live before the spell broke.
 The children spent 300 more years on the isolated island.